|||

 At last, we arrive at higher-level error types: the error events thrown by JavaScript itself.

 In both of these cases, you should do something counterintuitive and let your program crash!
-Please don't try to be clever and introduce some complex logic trying to prevent a process restart.
+Let the Node.js process restart play out.
+Please don't try to be clever and introduce some complex logic trying to avoid restarting a Node process on an uncaughtException.
 Doing so will almost always leave your application in a bad state, whether that's having a memory leak or leaving sockets hanging.
 It's simpler to let it crash, start a new process from scratch, and continue receiving more requests.

 Here's some code indicating how you might best handle these events: